CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

 ## Task 4: Create an index for your data

-Now that you've added a data source to your project, you can use it to create an index in your Azure AI Search resource.
+In this task, you'll create a vector index in Azure AI Search from the uploaded brochures.
+This index will enable efficient retrieval of relevant content during a query.

 1. In Azure AI Foundry portal, in your project, in the navigation pane on the left, under **My assets**, select the **Data + indexes (1)** page and in the **Indexes (2)** tab, click on **+ New index (3)**.